 Criteria JORC Code Explanation Commentary and electronic) protocols.Discuss any adjustment to assay data. sent to database administrators for incorporation in the digital databaseAssay data is not adjusted.
 Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Drill hole collars are located using handheld Garmin GPSMAP64csxTM, nominal accuracy is 3m.
 Grid system is GDA94 zone 51 The project has a nominal RL of 440m, a more accurate DTM, provided by geophysical contractors, is used for topographic control.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Diamond Drill Core Sampling is conducted in nominal 1m intervals.
 All diamond core is cut and sampled.
 The data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for Mineral Resource and Ore Reserve estimations.
 Diamond drill core samples are not composited.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The orientation of sampling is considered appropriate with respect to the structures being tested.
 Drilling optimally intersected the target structures.
-Insufficient data has been collected to statistically determine if drilling orientation has introduced a sampling bias, this will be addressed by drilling more holes including a scissor hole.
+The Drilling orientation has been optimised to intersect stratigraphy orthogonally to reduce any sampling bias.
 Sample security The measures taken to ensure sample security.
 Samples are stored in core trays and secured on pallets for transport Pallets of drill core are transported by the drill contractor to the core yard in Kalgoorlie The core yard in Kalgoorlie is enclosed within a secured and locked compound with a monitored security system that includes internal and external video recording Audits or reviews The results of any audits or reviews of sampling techniques and data.
 The sampling methods being used are industry standard practice.
 QAQC Standard samples are OREAS SuperCRMs® for Au and Multi-elements.
 Samples are submitted to ALS Laboratory in Perth for sample preparation and analysis, this lab is ISO/IEC 17025:2017 and ISO 9001:2015 accredited.
 The lab is subject to routine and random inspections.